balasurajp/biometric_iris_recognition/docs/index.md

   <p align="center"> <img src="images/drsm_example.png" /> </p>

-Feature Encoding:
+**Feature Encoding**:
   This process extracts significant and discriminating features in an iris pattern, which will be encoded into templates for comparisons.
 Most iris recognition systems make use of a band pass decomposition of the iris image to create a biometric template.

   The generated template uses a matching metric, to measure the similarity with other templates.
 The Encoding should be good enough such that it gives one range of values when comparing templates from the same eye (intra-class comparisons), which is distinct from another range of values in comparing templates from different irises, (inter-class comparisons) to make a high confidence decision.

-  1. Wavelet Encoding: Wavelets have the advantage over traditional Fourier transform because the frequency data is localised, allowing features which occur at the same position and resolution to be matched.
+  - **Wavelet Encoding**: Wavelets have the advantage over traditional Fourier transform because the frequency data is localised, allowing features which occur at the same position and resolution to be matched.
 A number of wavelet filters is applied to 2D iris region, one for each resolution with each wavelet having a scaled basis function, which gets encoded into a compact discriminating bit pattern.
     - log-Gabor filters
     - Haar Wavlets
     - Laplacian of Gaussian Filters

   <p align="center"> <img src="images/wft.png" /> </p>

-  2. Deep NeuralNet Features: The features maps from fully convolutional CNN networks. which contains complex & compact discriminating latent information.
+  - **Deep NeuralNet Features**: The features maps from fully convolutional CNN networks. which contains complex & compact discriminating latent information.
 They can extracted from either pre-trained CNNs(VGGs, ResNets, and DenseNets) and a FC-CNN trained for this specific objective.
 Finally, these maps should be transformed and encoded into discrete patterns

   <p align="center"> <img src="images/dft.png" /> </p>

-Feature Matching:
+**Feature Matching**:
   Finally, this process uses a similarity or dissimilarity mathematical metric to differentiate two iris templates.
 Rotational inconsistencies can be tackled by comparing with shifting templates in x-direction and taking the average metric over all comparisons.

-  1. Hamming Distance: It measures number of similar bits between two bit patterns: a sum of disagreeing bits (X XOR Y) over the total number of bits in the bit pattern.
+  - **Hamming Distance**: It measures number of similar bits between two bit patterns: a sum of disagreeing bits (X XOR Y) over the total number of bits in the bit pattern.

-  2. Weighted Euclidean Distance: It can be used specially for integer valued patterns, to give a measure of how similar a collection of values are between two templates.
+  - **Weighted Euclidean Distance**: It can be used specially for integer valued patterns, to give a measure of how similar a collection of values are between two templates.

-  3. Normalised Correlation: It is advantageous over standard correlation, by accounting for local variations in image intensity.
+  - **Normalised Correlation**: It is advantageous over standard correlation, by accounting for local variations in image intensity.

 # Experimental Results